pchapin/augusta/README.md

 + [SBT](https://www.scala-sbt.org/) (1.10.5)

   SBT is the build tool we use.
-It knows how to download the various libraries and certain other components that are required (such as Scala).
+It knows how to download the various libraries and certain other components that are required (such as the Scala compiler).

 + [Sphinx](https://www.sphinx-doc.org/en/master/) (8.1.3)

   We use Sphinx to process the reStructuredText documentation.
 More information about setting up the documentation build environment can be found in the README in the `doc` folder.
+Sphinx (and Python) are not required for building Augusta itself.

 + [LLVM](http://llvm.org/) (19.1.4)